 Over the next five years, Gamma Xi Phi added additional members and chapters to its network of artists.
 National Presidents included Malcolm Minor, elected in 2013 in Newark; Rashid Darden, elected in 2015 in Philadelphia; and Sharnell Bryan, elected in 2017 in New Orleans.
 Over the years, the constitution, bylaws, policies, and ritual were amended and enhanced to meet the needs of the organization.
 The fraternity was also saddened by the loss of Brother Bruce Hawkins in late 2016.
 He is considered the charter member of Omega Omega Chapter, the chapter of deceased Brothers and Sisters.

-Although the world has seen professional fraternities for artists, the earliest members of Gamma Xi Phi knew that the world had not seen one quite like theirs.
+Although the world has seen professional fraternities and societies for artists, the earliest members of Gamma Xi Phi knew that the world had not seen an organization quite like theirs.
 They forged ahead with an unrelenting zeal, ready to perform the important work of uniting the world through the uplift of artists.

 The most important chapter in the history of Gamma Xi Phi is the next chapter.
-Will you be a character in the next part of our story?
+Will you be a leading role in the next part of our story?